hopsoft/rails_standards/README.md

 These guidelines are based on Sandy Metz's programming "rules" which she introduced on [Ruby Rogues](http://rubyrogues.com/087-rr-book-clubpractical-object-oriented-design-in-ruby-with-sandi-metz/).

-It's expected that you will break these rules for pragmatic reasons... **alot**.
+These rules are purposefully aggressive and are designed to give you pause so your app won't run amok.
-*See the YAGNI and KISS notes above.*
+It's expected that you will break them for pragmatic reasons... **alot**.
-They are purposefully aggressive and are designed to give you pause so your app won't run amok.
+*See the note on [YAGNI and KISS](#approach).*

 * Classes can be no longer than 100 lines of code.
 * Methods can be no longer than 5 lines of code.